Languages and Cultures (LNC)

 LNC 100.
 Discover the World on Film.
 3 Credits.

 Did you ever want to travel the world?
 In this course you will cross cultural and linguistic borders through film.
 We will engage diverse national films that represent varied cultural, historical, and philosophical traditions while asking what it means to be human in the contemporary world.
-Knowledge of other languages is not required.
+Knowledge of languages other than English is not required.

 Gen Ed Attribute: Humanities Distributive Requirement.